Home

 Beams For Loft Conversions

-Choosing the beams for loft conversions in the most important structural question that needs to be answered when planning a new loft project.
+Choosing the correct supporting beams is usually the most important structural question that needs to be answered when planning a new loft project.

 Each builder or architect will have their personal preferences but there are basically two types of beam to choose from.